Discounts for carers

 Free stuff for carers

-There is an array of ‘free stuff’ available for carers.
+There is an array of ‘free stuff’ and discounts for carers.
 From free or discounted days out for carers, to discounts on council tax, gas and electric in some areas.
 Take a read and see where you could be saving some pennies and perhaps enjoying a day out!

 Where can carers go free?